 It was a game-changer and a market disruptor.
 One of the contributions and thus, a key legacy of iTunes is that it complemented the iPod line of portable media players.
 The application serves as a platform for managing the contents and data of the iPod, as well as for purchasing contents both for the portable media player and the macOS device.

 Essentially, it helped ushered in the era of digital music and was influential in directing the business models of recording companies.
 Note that Apple launched the specific storefront of iTunes called the iTunes store on 28 April 2003.
-During its first 18 hours, it sold about 275000 tacks and more than 1 million after the first five days.
+During its first 18 hours, it sold about 275000 tracks and more than 1 million after the first five days.

-Other accomplishments of the applications include reaching one million downloads in October 2003 and selling 25 million songs by December 2003.
+Other accomplishments of the application include reaching one million downloads in October 2003 and selling 25 million songs by December 2003.
 A year after its introduction, Apple announced that it already sold 70 million songs and had dominated the paid online music market.

 Based on the aforementioned, another legacy of iTunes is that it changes the distribution model of the music industry by promoting digital music.
 The application had done this by capitalizing on the established marketing strategy of Apple, including the favorable reputation of the company and the massive popularity of iPod devices.